ConsoleMage/library-management-system/README.md

 **Library Management System**

+This is the second peer-graded assignment, C# Coding With Microsoft Copilot, Course 2 of 12 of the Microsoft Full-Stack Developer Professional Certificate course.

 You will create a simple library management system that stores up to five book titles using string variables.
 The system will allow users to add new books, remove a book, and display the list of available books.

 Imagine you're a librarian managing a small collection of five books.
 You need a program that allows you to: